APN-Pucky/HEPi/README.md

 | [![Codacy Badge][cc s q i]][cc s q l]      |[![Codacy Badge][cc q i]][cc q l] |
 | [![Documentation][rtd s i]][rtd s l] | [![Documentation][rtd t i]][rtd t l]  |

+## Goals

+The goal of this project is to provide a simple and easy to use interface to common high-energy-physics tools (currently mainly SUSY related).
+Tools parameter scans and plotting is also included.
+Different tools should just be plugged in and out as desired (i.e. generate a SUSY spectrum before running a scan with MadGraph).

+## Idea

+First generate a list of interested parameter points i.e. mass 100 to 1000 GeV squark.
+Then if you also want to scan over the gluino mass just ask for a scan over previous list and you get a 2d scan.
+After generating all parameters they can be used to directly run the codes (in parallel or sequential) or just generate the input file for distribution across several clusters.
+The results then can be importet again and plotted in a nice way.

 ## Documentation

 -   <https://hepi.readthedocs.io/en/stable/>